 Getting the right advice

-Before reaching out to the more serious route of legal action, try talking to the person in charge or responsible for the breach, as legal action can be not only expensive but time-consuming, and the results of a court case can never be predicted.
+Before taking the more serious route of legal action, try talking to the person in charge or responsible for the breach.
+Legal action can be expensive and time-consuming, and the results of a court case are unpredictable at best.

 If the informal route isn’t working, then a more formal one will have to be taken.
-Begin by informing the client or the agent with a registered letter that you feel there has been a breach in the contract and that you are seeking damages and termination of the contract if the action/s are not corrected.
+Begin by informing the client or the agent (via a registered letter) that you feel there has been a breach in the contract and that you are seeking damages and termination of the contract if the action/s are not corrected.

-If a situation was to worsen with a client, your next instinctive step would be to hire a lawyer, although this can be very costly.
+If a situation was to worsen with a client, your next instinctive step would be seek legal counsel, although this can be very costly.
 Of course in serious matters, you will need some professional advice but may not want to spend a fortune.

 In this instance, you could hire a lawyer for a few hours to discuss the matter and what the potential implications could be, as well as what you could do going forward.
-However, this action should be seen as a last resort – the better option here is to, first of all, try to prevent a breach of contract in the first place by making sure the contract is right.
+This action should be seen as a last resort.

-Contracting does have its advantages and disadvantages, but it can also be very rewarding, so if a client does cancel a contract there are steps you can take to ensure you are as protected as possible – but don’t forget there will be another contract around the corner.
+Contracting does have its advantages and disadvantages, but it can also be very rewarding.
+If a client does cancel a contract, there are steps you can take to ensure you are as protected as possible – but don’t forget there will be another contract around the corner.